openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ```
 ### UserInfo Response

-Below is a non-normative example of a UserInfo Response that includes `verifiable_presentations` claim:
+Below is a non-normative example of a UserInfo Response that includes `verifiable_presentations` claim.

+Note: in accordance with (#security_considerations) the verifiable presentation's `challenge` claim is set to the value of the `nonce` request parameter value and the `domain` claim contains the RP's `client_id`.

 ```json
   HTTP/1.1 200 OK